 6. Carpet Chameleon

-The image above is a particularly colorful example as a lot of the time carpet chameleons show darker colors to absorb more heat.
-Darker or not they all have similar sort of patterns to those you might find on a Persian or Oriental rug.
+The image above is a particularly colorful example, as a lot of the time carpet chameleons show darker colors to absorb more heat.
+Darker or not, they all have similar sort of patterns to those you might find on a Persian rug.

 Again, these are found only in Madagascar and are the most common species seen there.
 They grow to a similar but smaller size as panther chameleons and like virtually all chameleon species the males are more brightly colored than the females.

-They can be kept as pets but have a shorter lifespan to the more commonly kept panther and veiled chameleons.
+They can be kept as pets, but have a shorter lifespan than the more commonly kept panther and veiled chameleons.